ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

    * Interfaces and zones.
    * Address books, services, and security policies.
    * NAT, routing, and VPN.
-* Associates and routes-through the vCenter Server instance VLANs with the {{site.data.keyword.cloud}} gateway devices, which are the ESXi hosts in the edge services cluster.
+* Associates and routes-through the vCenter Server instance VLANs with the {{site.data.keyword.cloud}} gateway devices, which are the ESXi hosts in the edge gateway cluster.

 The vSRX security policies enable the objectives that are listed in the following table: